-Useful lives of furniture & fixtures and office equipment is lower than those indicated in Schedule II to the Companies Act, 2013 based on management estimate and technical assessment made by a technical expert.
+Useful lives of furniture & fixtures is lower than those indicated in Schedule II to the Companies Act, 2013 based on management estimate and technical assessment made by a technical expert.

 Depreciation methods, useful lives and residual values are reviewed at each reporting date and adjusted if appropriate.